mertbakir/resume-a4/README.md

 - **How do I update to the latest version?**
 Run `git pull` in your theme directory, then delete your `/resources` folder and run `hugo server`.

+- **My hugo project doesn't seem to recognize the theme.**
+Make sure the theme is in `themes/resume-a4` directory and in your config file theme is set correctly. `theme: resume-a4`.
+And make sure you have only one config file.
+Hugo generates `hugo.toml` by default when you call `hugo new site`.

 - **There is a bug.**
 I would be happy if you submit a pull request with a fix.